Hello again, continuing on my quasi-annual attempt to get started with low cost Field Programmable Gate Arrays, or FPGA's.

 TOOLCHAIN

 I followed the webpage here to get the toolchain going.
-Conclusion: Nandland's one-stop online resources (tutorials, purchasing, videos, more) made things much easier than figuring out how to set up Quartus Prime and Altera.
+Conclusion: Nandland's one-stop online resources (tutorials, purchasing, videos, more) made things much easier to get going versus Quartus Prime and Altera.
 Their "getting started" video and webpage (here and here) were invaluable; I went from nothing to blink in about 2 hours.

 How I got iCEcube2 for free: